octopus-network/omnity-docs/docs/Omnity-Hub/runes_indexer.md

 **[Runes Indexer](https://github.com/octopus-network/runes-indexer)** is a canister deployed on the ic that continuously fetches bitcoin blocks through https outcalls from bitcoin rpc.
 The blocks are verified using ic's bitcoin integration.
 Once verified, the indexer parses and indexes runes information within each block.
 See how it is used in [Omnity](https://github.com/octopus-network/omnity-interoperability/tree/main/proxy/runes_proxy).

-[This guide](https://github.com/octopus-network/runes-indexer/blob/master/development-guide.md) assists developers in setting up their local development environment and running tests for Runes Indexer.
+[This guide](https://github.com/octopus-network/runes-indexer/blob/master/development-guide.md) assists developers in setting up their local development environment and running tests for Runes Indexer.(In dfx 0.24.3, https outcalls can make requests to non-https endpoints)

 |  | Canister Id |
 | --- | --- |